Fountain: 20th-century fountains

 Fountains built in the United States between 1900 and 1950 mostly followed European models and classical styles.
 The Samuel Francis Dupont Memorial Fountain was designed and created by Henry Bacon and Daniel Chester French, the architect and sculptor of the Lincoln Memorial, in 1921, in a pure neoclassical style.
 Buckingham Fountain in Chicago was one of the first American fountains to use powerful modern pumps to shoot water as high as 150 ft into the air.
 The Fountain of Prometheus, built at the Rockefeller Center in 1933, was the first American fountain in the Art-Deco style.

 After World War II, fountains in the United States became more varied in form.
 Some, like Ruth Asawa's Andrea (1968) and Vaillancourt Fountain (1971), both located in San Francisco, were pure works of sculpture.
-Other fountains, like the Frankin Roosevelt Memorial Waterfall (1997), by architect Lawrence Halprin, were designed as landscapes to illustrate themes.
+Other fountains, like the Franklin Roosevelt Memorial Waterfall (1997), by architect Lawrence Halprin, were designed as landscapes to illustrate themes.
 This fountain is part of the Franklin Delano Roosevelt Memorial in Washington D.C., which has four outdoor "rooms" illustrating his presidency.
 Each "room" contains a cascade or waterfall; the cascade in the third room illustrates the turbulence of the years of the World War II.
-Halprin wrote at an early stage of the design; "the whole environment of the memorial becomes sculpture: to touch, feel, hear and contact - with all the senses."
+Halprin wrote at an early stage of the design; "the whole environment of the memorial becomes sculpture: to touch, feel, hear and contact – with all the senses."

 The end of the 20th century the development of high-shooting fountains, beginning with the Jet d'eau in Geneva in 1951, and followed by taller and taller fountains in the United States and the Middle East.
 The highest fountain today is King Fahd's Fountain in Jeddah, Saudi Arabia.
 It also saw the increasing popularity of the musical fountain, which combined water, music and light, choreographed by computers.
 (See Musical fountain below).